 We then take their feedback, make improvements to the product, and go in for public beta next.
 That's through signups, and so it is more of a restricted public beta.
 Then we go full on in terms of GA.
 That has worked for me.
 Going for a brand new kind of integration that we think would create an impact, but taking it slow.

-Priya: Exactly.
-So private beta is more hand holding, staying very close.
+Private beta requires more hand holding, staying very close.
 That also means, as product managers, we’re very invested in the product at that point.
 But, as you said, as it goes to multiple hands of the users, it's close to impossible to handle every single user.
 So self-service onboarding is very important.
 That's very key, but also, I’ve found it very helpful to make sure we have a feedback loop set up.
 That could be within the product itself.
 One example would be prompting users to rate the product and give feedback in the app.

 Then, as a product manager, look into that feedback and use the right kind of tools.
 There are some word analytics tools to determine the most common pain points that customers are having.
 In fact, we use Pendo as one of the tools to get feedback.
 Those are some of the things that have been immensely helpful to get more qualitative and quantitative data.